 Peter Haveles, a Partner in the Complex Commercial Litigation Department, focuses his practice on complex disputes involving the financial markets and commercial transactions.
 Over the course of his career, Peter has developed an extensive understanding of his clients’ business operations, the financial markets in which they operate and the risks that accompany them.
 Based on that knowledge and experience, he has advised clients with respect to litigation risks for numerous transactions and litigation arising from those transactions.
 In addition, Peter actively counsels clients of the firm in these areas to minimize the litigation risks associated with their businesses, and to resolve disputes as efficiently and effectively as possible.
-He was recently recognized as a “Litigation Star” by Benchmark Litigation from 2012 through 2015.
+He has been recognized as a “Litigation Star” by Benchmark Litigation from 2012 through 2015.
 In 2015, Peter also won the Burton Award for distinguished legal writing.
 The Burton Awards is a non-profit program which is run in association with the Library of Congress.

 Peter has represented numerous financial services institutions and other participants in the financial markets in connection with civil litigation and investigations and enforcement actions pursued by regulatory agencies and major exchanges arising out of U.S. and foreign securities, options, futures, derivatives, capital markets and asset-backed transactions.
 He has addressed disputes involving antitrust claims, unauthorized trading, front running, prearranged trading, improper and negligent execution of trades, market manipulation, failure to supervise, compliance with exchange rules, fraudulent representations and broken trades.